 The standard PDT construction optionally utilizes the Adafruit 0.56" displays for showing each lane's place order and finish time.
 The digits on the displays are 0.56" tall and are similar to the displays utilized on other timers.

-In some cases it is desirable to have larger displays.
-An option for this are the Adafruit 1.2" displays which, with a little work, can be utilized by the PDT timer.
-The photo below shows the 1.2" displays compared to the 0.56" displays (the measurement in each case indicates the height of the digits).
+In some cases, it is desirable to have larger displays.
+An option for this is the Adafruit 1.2" display which, with a little work, can be utilized by the PDT timer.
+The photo below shows a 1.2" display compared to a 0.56" display (the measurement in each case indicates the height of the digits).

 The other difference is because the only decimal point on the display is on the top - the display must be mounted/used upside down as shown below:

 Since the 1.2" displays must be used upside down the corresponding Adafruit library must be modified to drive the displays correctly.
 You will need to modify the following file (change 'USERNAME' below to your Windows username):